developersworkspace/Docker-Samples/redis-cluster/README.md

 `git clone https://github.com/developersworkspace/Docker-Samples.git`

-Change your working directory to the 'Redis' sample
+Change your working directory to the 'Redis-Cluster' sample

 `cd ./Docker-Samples/redis-cluster`

-Run the following commands in the sequence given below
+Run the following commands in the sequence given below to build the individual containers for each of the 6 instances.

 `docker build -t redis7001 ./redis7001`